jonathanajith21/rocket-trajcetory-sim/README.md

 | Total impulse (N·s) | 165 | 161 | +2.5% |

 Max velocity and total impulse match closely.
-Apogee and peak acceleration run higher, consistently — this traces to the simplifications in the model: a fixed drag coefficient (versus OpenRocket's Mach-dependent drag, which lets my rocket coast higher) and a synthetic thrust curve that front-loads the burn more than the real motor.
+Apogee and peak acceleration run higher, consistently, this traces to the simplifications in the model: a fixed drag coefficient (versus OpenRocket's Mach-dependent drag, which lets my rocket coast higher) and a synthetic thrust curve that front-loads the burn more than the real motor.